joshuamegnauth54/joshuamegnauth54.github.io/content/data_python/functions.md

 _ = mean(fake_ages)
 ```

-The new definition above adds default arguments for `by`, `show_work`, and `remove_na`.
+The new declaration above adds default arguments for `by`, `show_work`, and `remove_na`.
 Calling `mean()` by simply passing in an array defaults to taking the mean of a flattened array without showing work but _with_ removing `nan`s.
 Notice that I didn't provide a default argument for `array`. `array` is a positional argument that callers must always provide.
 Logically, providing a default for `array` doesn't make sense because the entire purpose of the function is to calculate a mean for `array`.

 Add a default argument for `show_work` to `mean_intermediate` as an exercise.